Tell Me Lies (film): Critical reception

-The restoration, 2010-2012
+Restoration, 2010–2012

 In 2010, Peter Brook decided to track down his film, of which he had only a very damaged and incomplete 35mm copy.
 Through the intermediary of French screenwriter Jean-Claude Carrière, he made contact with the two foundations who had restored the complete film works of Pierre Etaix, co-written by Carrière.
 Archives were searched across Britain and Ireland, with film elements and a missing scene eventually found at the British Film institute.
 These elements consisted of 15 separate A and B reels, comprising the film's full 118-minute run time.